20+ Restaurants For Family-Friendly Outdoor Dining in NYC

 Hamilton's provides comfortable outdoor dining opportunities in its enclosed, heated patio and its open-street heated dining area, which offers each group its own enclosure.
 Plexiglas and curtains create cubicles where kids can enjoy hits like a 3-ounce mini-burger or grilled organic chicken breast sandwich with cheese and potato wedges.
 High chairs are available, and the amazing Greenwood Playground is just around the corner, making Hamilton's a sweet family destination.

-Family-Friendly Outdoor Dining in Queens, the Bronx, and Staten Island
+Family-Friendly Outdoor Dining in Queens and Staten Island

 Allow yourself to be whisked away to the Mediterranean with the outdoor dining setup at this beloved Greek restaurant on Astoria's main drag.
 A vine-draped enclosure lit with twinkling lights and adorned with space heaters over every table is a welcoming sight.
 The classic Greek cuisine is sure to please palates both old and young.